Syntax-Err0r/Syntax-Err0r.github.io/docs/Silently_Install_Chrome_Extension.md

 - Automagically creating the extensionId's based on the parameters given
 - BoF it
-- "Extension Stomping"
--- think module stomping but chrome extensions :)
+- "Extension Stomping" (think module stomping but chrome extensions)